skycoin/skywire/docs/skywire_app_api.md

 ## Type of apps
 Skywire apps can be used in two ways.
 1. As a Skywire Visor App
-2. As a External App
+2. As an External App

 ### Skywire Visor App
 A skywire visor app is started, stopped, monitored and controlled via the skywire visor.
 The app is controlled via the interface `Proc` which requires a `PROC_CONFIG` env variable that the app reads to